andyboli/bolikey/README.md

 ### Create an .env file

-Create an .env file in the root of the project with the EXPRESS_PORT variable to guarantee the application security.
+Create an .env file in the root of the project with the EXPRESS_PORT variable.

 ### Run the start script